c00z/camp_post/README.md

 Camp_Post was built as a way for those who enjoy camping and backpacking to share their experiences.

-Users will be able to create a profile, create new reviews, bookmark future trips and create a camping list.
+Users will be able to create a profile, create new reviews, bookmark future trips, search national parks, rate campsites and create a camping list.

 Feel free to fork / star / watch for your own personal use.